Towards Automating Code Review Activities: Using Transformers to Automate Code Review

 Due to the lack of space we do not comment on all categories in \tabref{tab:tax1enc}.
 However, one message that can be derived from it is that the 1-encoder model is able to learn a variety of code transformations, most of them being relatively simple in terms of code changes, but sometimes solving functional/non-functional quality issues difficult to spot.

 Concerning the analysis of the 2-encoder perfect predictions, here we focus on the cases in which the 1-encoder model was not able to identify the change to perform.
 The complete categorization of code changes we performed is available in \cite{replication}.
 We present here (\tabref{tab:2-encoder}) the 20 novel categories of changes we found that were not learned by the 1-encoder model.
-While we anlyzed 300 instances of perfect predictions performed by the 2-encoder but not by the 1-encoder, only 32 of them (11 refactorings + 21 behavioral changes) fall into categories of changes that were completely missed by the 1-encoder.
+While we anlayzed 300 instances of perfect predictions performed by the 2-encoder but not by the 1-encoder, only 32 of them (11 refactorings + 21 behavioral changes) fall into categories of changes that were completely missed by the 1-encoder.
 This suggests that the additional comments provided as input to the 2-encoder model, while able to substantially boost its performance (528 \emph{vs} 271 perfect predictions when $k=10$), do not allow it to learn many types of code changes missed by the 1-encoder.
 The manual analysis also gave us the opportunity to check the effectiveness of the heuristic we use to filter out irrelevant code comments.

 We found that 22 out of the 300 inspected comments were irrelevant for the performed code changes (\ie were false positives that should have been discarded), leading to a $\sim$93\% precision for our heuristic.

 Looking at \tabref{tab:2-encoder}, we can see that several of the new types of changes are still simple code changes that, however, the model was only able to learn once the reviewer's comment recommending them was provided (\eg the reviewer recommended to ``\emph{use final}'' as modifier for a variable, and the model successfully implemented the change).
 Others are instead more interesting, such as cases in which the model recommended to delete entire code blocks.
 Looking at them, in some cases the reviewers' were recommending an extract method, that was also suggested by the model.
 Clearly, the model limits the recommendation to the ``source'' part of the refactoring (\ie suggests which statements to extract, but not where to put them).
 Also, the 2-encoder model was able to learn more complex code changes that can be useful to a reviewer to quickly get a preview of how the code would look like with her comment implemented.
 For example, in one case the reviewer commented ``\emph{We use Java7, so you should use the try-with-resources feature}''; the 2-encoder model was able to provide as output the code implementing such a change.